bgotink/angular-cli-symlink-reproduction/README.md

 This repository is meant as a reproduction for an issue when using Angular CLI with a symlinked library.

+Use case: a library with included demo application to showcase the library.

 ## The issue

 The `@angular/core` package gets included twice, once for the app and once for the library.
 As such,